Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Conclusions

 \section{Conclusions}

-We have presented three magnetohydrodynamical simulations of stellar convection and studied the gravitational quadrupole moment and its connection to dynamo-generated magnetic fields.
+We have presented three MHD simulations of stellar convection with different rotation rates, and studied the gravitational quadrupole moment and its connection to dynamo-generated magnetic fields.
 The analysis is based on a spherical harmonic decomposition of density and magnetic fields.
-Our results of Run~B ($P=1.2$~days) show that a hemispheric dynamo mode might be an important ingredient for the eclipsing time variations in close binaries.
-This hemispheric dynamo produces equatorially asymmetric density variations, as it reduces its strength and migrates towards the opposite half of the star, it changes the moment of inertia along the rotation axis and modulates the gravitational quadrupole moment.
-Furthermore, non-axisymmetric magnetic fields (in the azimuthal direction) modulate the other two diagonal components of the inertia tensor, adding a further modulation of $Q$.
-We also expect to have a further modulation of $Q$ that comes from the centrifugal force which will be included in a future work as it is the responsible of the angular momentum redistribution in the Applegate mechanism \citep[][]{Applegate92}.
+Our results for Run~B ($P=1.2$~days) show that a hemispheric dynamo mode can be an important ingredient for the eclipsing time variations in close binaries.
+This hemispheric dynamo produces equatorially asymmetric density variations and changes the moment of inertia along the rotation axis.
+The hemispheric activity migrates seemingly periodically between hemispheres and modulates the gravitational quadrupole moment.
+Furthermore, nonaxisymmetric magnetic fields modulate the other two diagonal components of the inertia tensor, adding a further modulation of $Q$.
+We also expect to have a further modulation of $Q$ that comes from the centrifugal force which will be included in a future work as it is the responsible for the angular momentum redistribution in the Applegate mechanism \citep[][]{Applegate92}.
+Linear correlation analysis confirms the role of the magnetic field in changing the quadrupole moment via density variations (Table \ref{tab:corr}) and the scatter plot between magnetic energy and quadrupole moment shows that large quadrupole moments are related to increased magnetic energy (see Fig. \ref{fig:QxxEmag}).

+When our results are interpreted in the context of the classical Applegate mechanism, that is the star is tidally locked, then only the $Q_{xx}$ component of the quadrupole moment contributes to the period variations.
+In this scenario, we obtain orbital period modulations between one and two orders of magnitude smaller than observed in the target system V471~Tau \citep[][]{Marchioni18}.
+We emphasize that our results here should be taken with caution.
+We model the CZ of a Sun-like star while the CZ extends inward for less massive stars which are more common among PCEBs.
+It is yet to be investigated if large enough quadrupole moments are found in magnetohydrodynamical simulations of fully convective stars.